-6-58.120.
-Retaliation Prohibited
+6-58.120 Retaliation Prohibited.

 No Landlord shall take any action to terminate a tenancy, reduce any Housing Services or increase the Rent where the Landlord's intent is to retaliate against the Tenant for (i) the Tenant's assertion or exercise of rights under this Article or under state or federal law, (ii) the Tenant's request to initiate, or the tenant's participation in, the rent control procedures under this Article, (iii) the Tenant's refusing to enter into a Buyout Agreement or rescinding a Buyout Agreement or (iv) the Tenant's exercise of rights under or participation in litigation arising out of this Article.
 Such retaliation may be a defense to an action to recover the possession of a Rental Unit and/or may serve as the basis for an affirmative action by the Tenant for actual and punitive damages and/or injunctive relief as provided herein.
-In an action against the Tenant to recover possession of a Rental Unit, evidence of the assertion or exercise by the Tenant of rights under this Article or under state or federal law within 180 days prior to the alleged act or retaliation shall create a rebuttable presumption that the Landlord's act was retaliatory; provided, however, a Tenant may assert retaliation affirmatively or as a defense to the Landlord's action without the presumption regardless of the period of time that has elapsed between the Tenant's assertion of exercise of rights under this Article and the alleged action of retaliation.
+In an action against the Tenant of rights under this Article or under state or federal law within one hundred eighty (180) days prior to the alleged act or retaliation shall create a rebuttable presumption that the Landlord's act was retaliatory; provided, however, a Tenant may assert retaliation affirmatively or as a defense to the Landlord's action without the presumption regardless of the period of time that has elapsed between the Tenant's assertion of exercise of rights under this Article and the alleged action of retaliation.